 MRSN celebrates contributions by refugees and asylum seekers to the UK as part of its community development programme.
 It helps to organise and promote cross-cultural arts and sports activities each year during Refugee Week.
 MRSN works in partnership with different organisations to develop and promote a wide range of creative activities that raises public awareness and encourages appreciation of the refugee’s experiences and skills.
 MRSN launched the Refugee Cultural Festival in 1997 as a platform for refugees to showcase their talents.
 It launched the Refugee World Cup in 2000 to welcome the Kosovar community to Manchester.
 Today, it is a highly anticipated annual event which has grown from having 4 participating teams to over 20.
 The number of participants has grown 5 times from 40 to 200.
 The teams are formed either, as per the country of origin, or can be fully integrated teams.

-MRSN set up the Refugee & Migrant’s Forum in 2003 and established the Community Leadership programme delivered in partnership with Manchester Metropolitan University.
-The first set of community leaders conducted research to support the development of a set of principles, objectives and priorities which became the Refugee Charter for Manchester, successfully launched in 2006 at Manchester Town Hall in front of an audience of 800 people.
-These priorities have been reviewed and refreshed over the years but still form the backbone of what the network wishes to achieve in order to improve the lives of all refugees across Greater Manchester.
+MRSN established the Refugee & Migrant’s Forum in 2003.
+In the same year, it launched the Community Leadership Programme in partnership with Manchester Metropolitan University.
+The first group of community leaders conducted a research developing a set of principles, objectives and priorities which would became the ‘Refugee Charter for Manchester’.
+It was successfully launched in 2006 at the Manchester Town Hall in front of an audience of 800 people.
+These objectives have been reviewed and refreshed over the years but still form the backbone of what the network wishes to achieve in order to improve the lives of all refugees and asylum seekers across Greater Manchester.